natgo/wt-wiki-scraper/wikitext-transpiled/ground/Gepard%201A2.md

 * Has 4 IR-guided anti-air missiles mounted on the sides of the turret
 * Missiles can be fired on the move
-* Guns are effective agaisnt light tanks
+* Guns are effective against light tanks

 '''Cons:'''

-* Missiles can be easily countered by defensive manouvers
+* Missiles can be easily countered by defensive manoeuvres
 * No thermal imager at a BR where it is commonly found
 * The lack of passive locking method alerts the enemy of your presence
 * The ammo count is scarce when taking into account the high rate of fire